-Upon successful completion of this course, through class lectures, class participation, videos, as well as language laboratory, online learning, and iLrn Heinle Learning Center exercises, the student will be able to do the following:
+Upon successful completion of this course, through class lectures, class participation, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student is expected to do the following:

-- 1. Use aural comprehension through response to questions. - 2.
-Exhibit a control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing. - 3.
-Exhibit comprehension of reading through participation in class discussion and testing over content of material assigned.
+- 1. Demonstrate aural comprehension through oral response to questions. - 2.
+Exhibit a control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing.